zirkelc/ai-filter-stream/README.md

 </div>

-This library provides composable stream transformation utilities for UI message streams created by [`streamText()`](https://ai-sdk.dev/docs/reference/ai-sdk-core/stream-text) in the AI SDK.
-It offers three levels of granularity for transforming streams:
+This library provides composable stream transformation and filter utilities for UI message streams created by [`streamText()`](https://ai-sdk.dev/docs/reference/ai-sdk-core/stream-text) in the AI SDK.

-- **Chunk-level**: Transform or filter individual chunks as they arrive
-- **Part-level**: Buffer and transform complete message parts
-- **Filter**: Convenient filtering by part type

 ### Why?